Exponential decay in the mapping class group: Linear progress

 In particular, this gives an upper bound for the expected value of $Z^k_i$ which is independent of $k$.
 Therefore, by choosing $k$ to be large, we can make the expected value of $Y^k_i$ much larger than the expected value of $Z^k_i$.

 We now show that there is a constant $L >0$, which is independent of $k$, such that the probability that the sum $Z^k_1 + \cdots + Z^k_n$ is larger than $Ln$ decays exponentially in $n$.

-\begin{lemma} \mylabel{lemma:Z estimate} Let $w^k_n$ be the $k$-iterated random walk of length $n$, generated by a finitely supported probability distribution $\mu$ which generated a non-elementary subgroup of the mapping class group $G$, and let $Z^k_i = 2 \gp{w^k_{i-1}}{1}{w^k_i}$.
+\begin{lemma} \mylabel{lemma:Z estimate} Let $w^k_n$ be the $k$-iterated random walk of length $n$, generated by a finitely supported probability distribution $\mu$, whose support generates a non-elementary subgroup of the mapping class group, and let $Z^k_i = 2 \gp{w^k_{i-1}}{1}{w^k_i}$.
 Then there are constants $L, K$ and $c < 1$, which depend on $\mu$ but are independent of $k$, such that

 for all $n$. \end{lemma}

 \begin{proof} We have shown that the probability that $Z^k_i \ge r$ decays exponentially in $r$, with exponential decay constants which do not depend on either $k$ or $i$, or the values of any other $Z^k_j$ for $j < i$.
 As $Z^k_i$ is also independent of $Z^k_j$ for $j > i$, this implies that the exponential bounds for $Z^k_i$ hold independently of the vales of $Z^k_j$ for all $j \not = i$.
 Therefore, the probability distribution of the sum $Z^k_1 + \cdots + Z^k_n$ will be bounded above by a multiple $K^n$ of the $n$-fold convolution of the exponential distribution function with itself.
 We will use the following Chernoff-Hoeffding bound for sums of exponential random variables.
 The version stated below is an exercise from Dubhashi and Panconesi \cite{dp}, but we provide a proof in Appendix \ref{appendix} for completeness.